-Non-payment of the fines incurs heavy administrative penalties of between 300 and 3,000 euros.
+Non-payment of the substitute payment incurs heavy administrative fine of between 300 and 3,000 euros.

 Toll dodgers are given the opportunity to pay the toll within five hours and 100 kilometres (for example at a GO outlet).
 They have to pay the toll fine only if they fail to do this.

-The toll fine depends on the incident.
+The substitute payment depends on the incident.
 For example: